ResidentMario/py_d3/README.md

 Both `3.x` and `4.x` versions of D3 are supported.
 Note, however, that you may only run one version of D3 per notebook so the first version ran it will be used.

-> You can load local D3 library files with `%%d3 local="path/to/filename.min.js"`.
+> You can load local libraries also, only insert the path to your file.
+Actually `py_d3` doesn't support loading d3 additional dependencies.

 `py_d3` allows you to express even very complex visual ideas within a Jupyter Notebook without much difficulty.
 A [Radial Reingold-Tilford Tree](http://bl.ocks.org/mbostock/4063550), for example: